-With so many of us working full-time in jobs that involve sitting at a desk from 9 until 5, it’s no surprise that back pain is one of the for sickness absence in the UK.
+With so many of us working full-time in jobs that involve sitting at a desk from 9 until 5, it’s no surprise that back pain is one of the most commonly reported reasons for sickness absence in the UK.

 An employer has an important responsibility to ensure the wellbeing of their staff, even if it’s just for productivity reasons.
 But there’s also a few small changes that you can adopt to improve your posture and fight the effects of long hours spent slouching and improper desk set-ups.